-Two Retail Trends to Watch at Holiday Crunch Time, According to Salesforce Data
+Two Retail Trends To Watch At Holiday Crunch Time, According To Salesforce Data

+Salesforce predicts Buy Online Pick Up In-Store (BOPIS) orders will account for one-third of online holiday sales after shipping cutoff.

+AI on track to influence $194 billion in holiday sales for the full holiday season.

-(MENAFN- Wallis Public Relations) Dubai, United Arab Emirates, 19 December 2023 - Global online sales following Cyber Monday were up 1% year over year (YoY), representing $399 billion in total online holiday spend.
-U.S. online sales — largely flat in early November and December with an unexpected spike during Cyber Week — appeared to show both retailers and shoppers primarily relied on attractive discounts during Black Friday and Cyber Monday for their holiday season plans.
+Dubai, United Arab Emirates- Global online sales following Cyber Monday were up 1% year over year (YoY), representing $399 billion in total online holiday spend.
+U.S. online sales - largely flat in early November and December with an unexpected spike during Cyber Week - appeared to show both retailers and shoppers primarily relied on attractive discounts during Black Friday and Cyber Monday for their holiday season plans.

 These and other Salesforce holiday insights come from commerce, marketing, and customer service data collected from 1.5 billion shoppers on the Salesforce Customer 360 platform.
 Among U.S online retailers, 29 of the top 30 use Salesforce.